UA-NASA-Robotics/Roobot-Over-IP/ROS/InterfaceReadMe.md

 Structure:

+-   bool `module_connection` - True if the node has made a connection to the module, false otherwise.
--   bool `operational_status` - The operational status of the module.
-True if the module is operational, false otherwise.
+-   bool `module_operational` - True if the module is operational, false otherwise.
+-   uint8 `module_state` - The state of the module, see `ModuleCodec.h` for the possible values.
+-   bool `module_error` - True if the module has reported an error, false otherwise.
+Note that this is not the same as the module operational.
--   string `message` - A human readable message describing the operational status of the module, may be an error message.
+-   string `module_error_message` - A human readable message describing the error if the module has reported an error.

 ### Queue Serialized General/SysAdmin Packet SRV